grow-graphics/website/src/content/docs/documentation/Tutorials/name.md

 }
 ```

-run `go get -u` from the terminal and `go mod tidy`
+Run `go get -u` from the terminal and `go mod tidy`
 this should update the module and install it.

-after that run `gd` to start the godot project, then save the project in godot.
+After that run `gd` to start the godot project, then save the project in godot.

-change the node to a control node, then add `HelloName` as a child of the control node.
+Change the node to a control node, then add `HelloName` as a child of the control node.

-then run the project inside godot.
+Then run the project inside godot.

 ![Node Tree](../../../../assets/tutorials/name/HelloName.png)

-if all goes well click the button and you should see hello.
+If all goes well click the button and you should see hello.

 ![Running Hello](../../../../assets/tutorials/name/runninghello.png)